 One of my favorite Instagram posts is a picture of breakfast food.

-If you are working a shift-based job, you’ve probably felt guilty about taking a break.
-Although some jobs have breaks built into their schedules—and in many states you’re required to take a break after a certain amount of time—I can guess that almost every person reading this has ignored a break they were perfectly in the right to take.
+If you’ve worked a shift-based job, you’ve certainly felt guilty about taking a break.
+Although some jobs have breaks built into their schedules—and in many states, you’re required to take a break after a certain amount of time—I can guess that almost every person reading this has ignored a break you were perfectly in the right to take.

 In most service-based jobs, we are set up to feel two things:

-It’s all too easy to fall into the trap of showing up on days when we’re not feeling well or skipping a meal break because our coworkers need us, but what you’re really doing is serving the interest of a business.
+It’s all too easy to fall into the trap of showing up on days when we’re not feeling well.
+Or skipping a meal break because our coworkers need us, but what you’re really doing is serving the interest of a business.
 And it’s all under the radar.